Iran Football League Organization

 The Iran Football League Organization is a national sports association responsible for administering the five professional football leagues in Iran - the Persian Gulf Pro League, Azadegan League, 2nd Division, 3rd Division and Kowsar Women Football league.
-The association also administrates the Hazfi Cup, Iran's domestic cup competition.
+The association also administers the Hazfi Cup, Iran's domestic cup competition.
 The organisation was founded in 2001.

 Competition

 President

 The President, along with the other members of the Executive Committee, is responsible for the day-to-day running of the organisation.
-The current acting president is Reza Keshvari.
+The current president is Heydar Baharvand.